Amarillo Housing Market Update: May 2026 Shows a Strong Seller-Leaning Market

 According to the May 2026 numbers, the average Amarillo home spent 37 days on market and another 32 days to close.
 That puts the total timeline at about 69 days from listing to closing, which is eight days faster than the same period last year.

-In plain English: a well-priced, well-presented home can often go under contract within about a month, then close roughly a month later.
+In plain English: a well-priced, well-presented home can often go under contract within about a month.
+Then it may close roughly a month later, depending on financing, inspections, title work, and the contract terms.

 Where Most Amarillo Homes Are Selling